Algoryx/AGXUnity-deprecated/Doc/DeveloperGuide.md

 #AGX Unity plugin#

-The AgX Unity plugin is a set of wrapper, utility and rendering aid classes using the C# API of the AgX Dynamics physics engine.
-The AgXUnity plugin is a compiled, class library dll.
+The AGX Unity plugin is a set of wrapper, utility and rendering aid classes using the C# API of the AGX Dynamics physics engine.
+The AGXUnity plugin is a compiled, class library dll.

-The AgXUnity plugin is preferably developed in Visual Studio with the latest version of Unity 3D (currently 5.3.3), 64-bit versions of AgX Dynamics and Unity 3D.
+The AGXUnity plugin is preferably developed in Visual Studio with the latest version of Unity 3D (currently 5.4.1), 64-bit versions of AGX Dynamics and Unity 3D.

 ##Getting started (Windows)##